cavo789/blog/blog/XXX/docker-python/index.md

 ## Start the project in a devcontainer

+If VSCode is still open, please close it.
+If you're still in the container's console, please type `exit` to go back to your host console.

-Please run `make devcontainer` which is one of the command we've already in our `makefile`.
+Now, please run `make devcontainer` which is one of the command we've already in our `makefile`.

 VSCode will start and open the project directly *inside* the container: